Summary

 Montessori called this controllo dell’errore — control of error.
 It is one of her most important insights: if the feedback is physical, the child internalises the standard rather than depending on external evaluation.
 The authority is in the material, not in the adult’s judgment.

-The evidence that this works has accumulated across more than a century.
+Evidence on Montessori education is mixed in design and implementation, and cannot isolate every material or classroom practice.
 Angeline Lillard and Nicole Else-Quest published a landmark study in Science in 2006, using a lottery-based design: children who had won a lottery to attend public Montessori schools compared with those who had not (Lillard & Else-Quest, 2006).
 Montessori five-year-olds showed significantly higher letter-word identification, phonological decoding, and applied mathematical problem-solving.
 The lottery controlled for family self-selection.

 Korczak and the Right to Make Mistakes